-I don’t think paying attention to the natural world should be the preserve of environmentalists or scientists.
-I’m curious about botany and ecology; I’m passionate about preserving the world and living sustainably within it.
-But my connection with nature deepened when I stopped seeing it as a pageant laid on for me to take notes, and started experiencing myself as a part of it.
+I don’t think paying attention to the natural world should be the preserve of environmentalists or scientists or activists.
+I think it’s time we all started to pay attention, in a far more radical way than we’ve allowed ourselves to in the past.
+My connection with nature deepened when I stopped seeing it as a pageant laid on for me to take notes, and started experiencing myself as a part of it.

 Find out more

 If the idea of deepening your connection to the seasons calls to you, then leave your name and email below to sign up for free updates.
-I’ll write to you about twice a month with words and images from these hills, helping you tap into that spaciousness and freedom that’s always here; rooting you in the ever-changing, ever-unfolding constant of the changing year.
+I’ll write to you on the full and new moons with words and images from these hills, helping you tap into that spaciousness and freedom that’s always here; rooting you in the ever-changing, ever-unfolding constant of the changing year.

 Turning my life upside down and taking that leap into the wild unknown is one of the hardest and best things I’ve ever done.

 From the very start of the baking hot summer we arrived, I found myself suddenly and viscerally connected to the seasons.
 A year after moving here I began to write monthly letters from the land to a small group of friends and family, as a way to observe and share more closely the shifts I saw around and within me.